Different Types of Machine Learning Algorithms

 Conclusion

 Having a clear understanding of the different types of machine learning algorithms is crucial for the success of a machine learning project.
-Each algorithm has its own strengths, weaknesses, and areas of applicability.
+Each algorithm has its strengths, weaknesses, and areas of applicability.
 Understanding these differences helps to select the most appropriate algorithm for a given problem and avoid common mistakes.

 References: Machine Intelligence by Suresh Samudrala